 Their phone number is (205) 254-2212, and they’re open seven days a week.
 They take in stray animals and try to find them new homes.
 They can also help if you see a sick or injured stray cat.

-Other cities in Jefferson County might have their animal control services.
+Other cities in Jefferson County might have their own animal control services.
 For example, if you live in Hoover, you can call the Hoover Police Department’s Animal Control Unit at (205) 444-7760.

 You’d contact their Animal Control Officer in Vestavia Hills through the police department at (205) 978-0140.

 Remember, these services are here to help both the animals and the community.
-If you’re unsure which service to call, you can always start with Jefferson County Animal Control, who can guide you to the right place if needed.
+If you’re unsure which service to call, you can always start with Jefferson County Animal Control, which can guide you to the right place if needed.

 Animal Shelters and Rescue Organizations